 2. Professional Accountants

-You can hire an accountant if you don’t want to go through the manual hassle.
+You can hire an accountant or explore outsourcing your payroll if you don’t want to go through the manual hassle.
+The cost to outsource payroll varies depending on factors such as the size of your business, the complexity of your payroll needs, and the service provider you choose.
 However, you need to understand that with a professional accountant, you only transfer the task of managing payrolls and not eliminate human errors.
 Even if the professional is skilled, mistakes can be made.
 An excellent alternative to this is a salary management system.

 3. Payroll Management System